14 Follow-Up Email Example Templates & Mistakes to Avoid

-Using the follow-up email templates presented here is easier than writing your own messages from scratch.
-The important points to remember are that a follow-up email should be brief, provide added value to the recipient, and offer a strong call-to-action.
+Using the follow-up email examples presented here is easier than writing your messages from scratch.
+The important points to remember are that a follow-up email should be brief, provide added value to the recipient, and offer a strong call to action.
 By following these guidelines, you’ll quickly be able to initiate conversations with your prospects and customers over email.

 Ready to get started?